Can Extended Water Fasting Heal Lyme Disease?

 Constant digestion requires enormous energy and immune activity.

-Giving the digestive system periods of complete rest reduces gut inflammation, improves barrier function, and supports a healthier microbiome—all of which influence immune regulation.
+Giving the digestive system periods of complete rest reduces gut inflammation, improves barrier function, and supports a healthier microbiome, all of which influence immune regulation, and reduce symptom ‘flares’ triggered by food.

 Metabolic Flexibility